If you’re looking for a Chromebook word processor, you’ve come to the right place.

 Did you find the best word processor for your Chromebook?

-There you have it.
-Three different Word alternatives to get a working word processor on your Chromebook, and a way to get Microsoft Word and Office on your Chromebook as well.
+And there you have it.
+Three different Word alternatives to get a working word processor on your laptop, and a way to get Microsoft Word and Office on your Chromebook as well.

 If you’re still on the fence, I suggest going for Google Docs.
 It’s the easiest to use, fastest, and the most connected with its autosave feature.
-It’s also a word processor that works offline for Chromebooks, so you’ll always be connected in some way and your work will constantly be saved.
+It’s also a text editor that works offline for Chromebooks, so you’ll always be connected in some way and your work will constantly be saved.

-It’s the best word processor and Microsoft Word alternative that I’ve tried to date.
+It’s the best processor and alternative that I’ve tried to date.
 I’ve used several apps, other workarounds, other alternatives, and it all comes back to Google Docs.
+You can’t really find any other app that even comes close if you want it to be just like what you’re used to.

 And the crazy part?
 It’s completely free.